noobpk/frida-ios-hook/README.md

 # Frida ios hook
-A script help you to trace class - function and modify value of methods
+A script that helps you trace classes, functions, and modify the return values of methods